Program Overview

 Important Dates

-Students who apply to the nursing program by the December 15, 2021, deadline will be included in the ADN selection process.
-The nursing department will mail notification letters on March 15, 2022.
+Students who apply to the nursing program by the December 15th deadline will be included in the ADN selection process.
+The nursing department will email notification letters by March 15th of the following year.
 The letters will be either a conditional admission or a letter of declination including the reason.

-If admitted, you will begin the program in either fall 2022 or winter 2023 based on random selection.
+If admitted, you will begin the program in either Fall or Winter based on random selection.
 You will receive more information about your start date in the admission letter.
-Students who begin in the fall 2022 semester are expected to complete the program in winter 2024.
-Students who begin in the winter 2023 semester are expected to complete the program in fall 2024.

-• January 15, 2022: Deadline for official transcript received for any non-OCC courses taken in final semester, if applicable
+• January 15th: Deadline for official transcript received for any non-OCC courses taken in final semester

 No exceptions to deadlines; all items must be completed on time.